peterjc-dk/clojure-async-maze/README.md

  * Use the arrow keys to navigate.
  * press "q" to quit....

-The other red dot is just there as a destracion or a opponent.
+The other red dot is just there as a distraction or a opponent.
 It is possible to both run in day and night mode.

 ## Implementation details
-The main purpose of this app, was for the fun of it, and to play around with clojure, and the clojre core.async librery.
+The main purpose of this app, was for the fun of it, and to play around with clojure, and the clojre core.async library.
 In the following I will only focus on the specific async part of the implementation.

 ### Keyboard events
 Getting java Keyboard events is simple using seesaw, this snippet show how it can be done.
 Where "f" is a java swing frame.